it-projects-llc/saas-addons/saas_demo_test/README.rst

 Roadmap
 =======

-* TODO: add a test repository to the addons path in advance, since we cannot reload the odoo in tests.
+* Auto-testing: we will need to check that template is created.
+Once it's done, be sure that there is a note in usage insturctions which says that the tests can be run with a pre-written path to the test repository in `addons path`, because we cannot reload the odoo in order to update `addons path`

 Credits
 =======